alexpovel/srgn/README.md

           Words require correct spelling to be detected.

   -S, --symbols
-          Perform substitutions on symbols, such as '!=' to '≠', '->' to '→'
+          Perform substitutions on symbols, such as '!=' to '≠', '->' to '→', on
+          anything in scope.

           Helps translate 'ASCII art' into native Unicode representations.

   [REPLACEMENT]
-          Replace scope by this (fixed) value
+          Replace anything in scope with this value.

+          Variables are supported: if a regex pattern was used for scoping and captured content in named or numbered capture groups, access these in the replacement value using `$1` etc. for numbered, `$NAME` etc. for named capture groups.

-          Specially treated action for ergonomics and compatibility with `tr`.
+          This action is specially treated as a positional argument for ergonomics and compatibility with `tr`.

           If given, will run before any other action.